Randy Fine: Muslims

+Armenians

+On April 30, 2026, Fine was criticized after he stated: "We don’t want Armenians to be able to serve in Congress," during an interview with Jenny Beth Martin on The Jenny Beth Show, as a response against Dan Bilzerian's attempt to run against Fine during the 2026 United States elections in Florida's 6th congressional district.
+On May 3, Fine doubled down his comment on Twitter, writing: "Armenians should not serve in Congress.
+Neither should Somalis.
+Or Guatemalans.
+Or — wait for it — Israelis.
+If you are a citizen of a foreign country, you shouldn't serve in ours."

+His remarks received condemnation by the Armenian National Committee of America (ANCA), accusing Fine of anti-Armenian sentiment and criticized him over legislation connected to US policy toward Azerbaijan during the its offensive in Nagorno-Karabakh in 2023.
+Fine's comments also received condemnations by other members of Congress, including Brad Sherman, Laura Friedman, Brendan Boyle and Delia Ramirez.

 Personal life

 Fine married his first wife, Anne Price, in 1996.
-They met while working for Students for an Energy Efficient Environment Inc. Fine and his second wife, Wendy, have two boys.
+They met while working for Students for an Energy Efficient Environment Inc. Fine and his second wife, Wendy, have two sons.

 Fine formerly attended a Conservative Jewish synagogue in Melbourne.
-However, Fine quit the synagogue after allegedly threatening to "burn it to the ground" when the synagogue hired a LGBTQ+ employee.
+However, Fine quit the synagogue after allegedly threatening to "burn it to the ground" when the synagogue hired an LGBTQ+ employee.

+Fine was captured on video going through a constituent's mailbox in August 2026.

+In September 2026, a 26-year old Massachusetts man was convicted of antisemitism after threatening Fine and his family through a Spanish-registered IP address.
+Fine said "My boys are now victims of a crime, I was afraid for me, and I was afraid for my boys."

 Residence

 In 2007, Fine and his wife purchased a two-bedroom 4,000 square foot home in Melbourne Beach, to which they added 4,500 square feet at a cost, with improvements to the original space, of $1,000,000.

 In 2020, Republican state Representative Tom Leek filed a complaint against Fine, accusing him of illegally holding office in Florida.
 Leek noted that under Florida law, state representatives are required to live within their districts.
 Fine later rented an empty condominium, in the district where he is registered to vote, raising allegations of voter fraud against Fine.

 In 2025, Fine drew scrutiny from other Republicans for living in Melbourne Beach, which falls outside of Florida's 6th congressional district, and instead in the 8th congressional district.
 Ron DeSantis, Charles Gambaro, and Will Furry criticized Fine and labeled him a carpetbagger.